Sheep: Grazing behavior

-Effects on pasture

 Sheep are largely grazing herbivores, unlike browsing animals such as goats and deer that prefer taller foliage.
 With a much narrower face, sheep crop plants very close to the ground and can overgraze a pasture much faster than cattle.
 For this reason, many shepherds use managed intensive rotational grazing, where a flock is rotated through multiple pastures, giving plants time to recover.
 Paradoxically, sheep can both cause and solve the spread of invasive plant species.
 By disturbing the natural state of pasture, sheep and other livestock can pave the way for invasive plants.
 However, sheep also prefer to eat invasives such as cheatgrass, leafy spurge, kudzu and spotted knapweed over native species such as sagebrush, making grazing sheep effective for conservation grazing.
 Research conducted in Imperial County, California compared lamb grazing with herbicides for weed control in seedling alfalfa fields.
 Three trials demonstrated that grazing lambs were just as effective as herbicides in controlling winter weeds.
 Entomologists also compared grazing lambs to insecticides for insect control in winter alfalfa.
 In this trial, lambs provided insect control as effectively as insecticides.
+Sheep grazing labor has also been used to a limited extent for controlling hazardous species such as giant hogweed.